THE WHOLE TRUTH

 Limitations of Speech.
 Children with CP can have slurred speech or facial grimaces that impact the ability to speak intelligible speech.
 They can also have a "voice tremor" that makes the voice constantly tremulous.
 With difficult speech, the child can have limitations in getting their other needs met because people cannot understand them.
 For this reason, some children need speech assistive devices to be able to communicate with others.
 Speech therapy can also help certain children learn to speak correctly and intelligibly.
 Such speech therapy can start as soon as the child would begin speech and continuing to adulthood.
 Some kids do extremely well with this type of therapy while others have problems with intelligible speech their entire lives.

 Limitations of Bowel and Bladder Function.
-Depending on where the brain damage is done in cases of CP, children can have impairments in their bowel and bladder function, being essentially incontinent of bowel and bladder.
+Depending on where the brain damage is in cases of CP, children can have impairments in their bowel and bladder function, being essentially incontinent of bowel and bladder.
 The nerve function from the brain does not send the proper signals to the digestive system or the bladder and catheters in the bladder may need to be placed or the patient may need to be diapered through adulthood.

 Limitations of Cognition.
-While many children with cerebral palsy live in essentially paralyzed bodies and intact brains, others have significant cognitive abilities and learning problems, exacerbated by poor sleep.
+While many children with cerebral palsy live in essentially paralysed bodies and intact brains, others have significant cognitive abilities and learning problems, exacerbated by poor sleep.
 The range of cognitive ability among children with cerebral palsy is great.
 Some have no ability to attend school or participate in play with other children while others have some ability to learn and become involved in society in meaningful ways.

 Limitations of Truncal Posture.
 Some children with cerebral palsy have an inability to hold a posture, i.e., to maintain the position of their trunk.
 These kids don't do well in regular wheelchairs but must reside in molded chairs that keep their posture intact.
 In some kids, the poor posture leads to scoliosis or curvature of the spine that leads to permanent disfigurement of the trunk and spinal area.
 Other kids have problems holding their neck up in space and need further bracing to maintain an upright posture.